-1. Download the G-856AX data using a RS-232 interface at 9600 baud.
-This takes about 10 minutes if the memory is full of survey data (5700 readings) or about 20 minutes if the memory is full of base station data (12,500 readings).
-The same download procedure is used for single sensor, dual sensor (gradiometer) or base station configurations.

-- 2. Define the grid and interpolate all data.
+- 1. Download the G-857 data using a RS-232 interface at 9600 baud.
+This takes about 60 minutes if the memory is full of survey data (65,000 readings).
+The same download procedure is used for single sensor, dual sensor (gradiometer), or base station configurations.
+Note that you can choose 115,200 Baud by setting the Baud Rate Switches to off, off, off.
+Data transfer is much faster at 115,200 Baud.
+If you have a GPS, do not forget to set the Baud Rate Switches back to 9600 before you begin surveying again. - 2.
+Define the grid and interpolate all data.
 MagMap2000 allows the user to define the spacing between discrete readings and between survey lines.
 Then the program assigns a position to each reading creating a uniform grid.
 Positions are editable individually or by line. - 3.
 Search the data for spikes or erroneous readings and remove them using the options provided under the Filter menu item. - 4.
 If desired, flag anomalies in the profile data that may be associated with targets of interest (archeological, environmental, utility, ordnance, geological, etc.).
-These flags will appear on the position map thus showing their location on the survey grid. - 5.
-If desired create maps of the data as 2-D or 3-D plots with multiple color or shaded relief contours.
+These flags will appear on the position map thus showing their location on the survey grid.

+- 5. If desired, create maps of the data as 2-D or 3-D plots with multiple colors or shaded relief contours.
 These features are accessed by right-clicking on the map or survey line and selecting the desired output from the menu that appears.
 The Flags discussed in item 4 above are also reproduced on the 2-D and 3-D map data plots. - 6.
 Survey results can be exported as a file in ASCII (Text) format for processing or plotting using other analysis programs such as Geometrics MagPick program, GeoSoft or Surfer.